Political campaign: Effects

-A forthcoming study in the American Political Science Review found that campaigns have "an average effect of zero in general elections".
+A 2018 study in the American Political Science Review found that campaigns have "an average effect of zero in general elections".
 The study found two instances where campaigning was effective: "First, when candidates take unusually unpopular positions and campaigns invest unusually heavily in identifying persuadable voters.
 Second, when campaigns contact voters long before election day and measure effects immediately — although this early persuasion decays."

 One reason why it is hard to judge the effectiveness of an election campaign is because many people know who they want to vote for long before the campaigns are started.
 Voters are more likely to vote for a nominee based on whose values align closest with theirs.
 Studies suggest that party flips come from the analysis of how a voter sees their parties performance in the years before a campaign even begins.

 Another study suggests that at the 2017 Austrian legislative election, 31% of voters admitted to either developing of changing their party preferences during the election campaign.
 The study provides data that shows how the main parties within Austria had differing levels of voters flipping toward them, thus proving that an election campaign has some level of effectiveness that differs between parties, depending on factors such as media presence.